Lakshman-sgblrs/Stack-LinkedList-Impl/README.md

 # Stack-LinkedList-Impl

 Hi Everyone,
-I try to implement stack with LinkedList with java.
+I try to implement stack with LinkedList in java.